-The Discover it Student Cash Back can collect 5 percent cash back on purchases after you activate (up to $1,500 per quarter in purchases, then 1 percent) that fall under Discover’s rotating categories each quarter, like Amazon.com purchases (through December 2020).
+The Discover it Student Cash Back can collect 5 percent cash back on purchases after you enroll (up to $1,500 per quarter in purchases, then 1 percent) that fall under Discover’s rotating categories each quarter, like Amazon.com purchases (October through December 2021).

-If you’d rather have more consistent bonus categories, the Bank of America® Cash Rewards credit card for Students is perfect.
-It allows you to choose one of six categories to earn 3 percent cash back on, which can be swapped out each month.
-So, if you’re buying furniture for a new apartment next month, you can switch your 3 percent category to home improvement/furnishings.
-Just be sure to remember that this card’s choice category purchases and 2 percent grocery store and wholesale club purchases share a $2,500 quarterly spending cap before reverting to 1 percent cash back.
+If you’d rather have more consistent bonus categories, the Bank of America Customized Cash Rewards credit card for Students is perfect.
+Since its six 3 percent cash back categories can be swapped out each month, you can switch your choice category to home improvement/furnishings if you’re buying furniture for a new apartment next month, for example.

-The Journey Student Rewards Card from Capital One is a worthwhile choice for first-time cardholders that want an easy-to-handle cash back card for every occasion.
+The Journey Student Rewards Card from Capital One is a worthwhile choice for first-time cardholders who want an easy-to-handle cash back card for every occasion.

-Its features focus on giving you peace of mind when you’re shopping or traveling, but the high ongoing APR and protection-based benefits might make other student cards more valuable for some.
+Its features focus on giving you peace of mind when you’re shopping or traveling, but the high ongoing APR and relatively low rewards rate might make other student cards more valuable for some.

-All information about the Bank of America® Cash Rewards Credit Card for Students has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+All information about the Bank of America® Cash Rewards Credit Card for Students and Bank of America® Unlimited Cash Rewards Credit Card for Students has been collected independently by Bankrate and has not been reviewed or approved by the issuer.